James4Ever0/notes/how to secure compute nodes.md

 only privileged process approved manually with multi factor authentication such as email verification code can run with full internet access. others may only use limited approved websites in a short time.

 management machine can only access compute nodes using ssh, in one direction. management machine shall not have access to internet. no machine can reach the management machine

+use custom, proprietary protocol to secure the internet gateway, to prevent unauthorized access.